vanous/MVRtoKuma/README.md

 - ### Settings
     - Set IP address, username and password for access to Uptime Kuma server
     - Choose to (not) display IDs of objects in MVR/Uptime Kuma
+    - Choose a larger or single line buttons in the MVRtoKuma interface
 - ### MVR Files
     - #### Import MVR
         - Loads fixtures from MVR file